brewlabs/sendpress/readme.txt

 * Add a subscription form as a sidebar widget or in your pages
 * Send with your web host or Gmail for free (Mandrill, Sendgrid, Amazon SES and more with PRO).
 * Developer friendly with dozens of actions and filters
+* Scheduled Sending of emails
+* Sync Lists to WordPress Roles

 More information at [SendPress.com](http://sendpress.com/).